stackhpc/ceph-perfkit/README.md

 Requires `iperf3` servers listening on as many ports as you have OSD disks that you want to test the performance of.

+This benchmark is designed to be run directly between two Ceph OSD hosts, targeting all OSD drives on the client host:
 ```bash
 # On server, to benchmark 24 disks
 ./3-iperf-aggregate-sendfile/iperf-server.sh {1..24}